MicrosoftDocs/power-platform/power-platform/admin/email-message-filtering-correlation.md

 > [!NOTE]
 >  By default we do not ignore starting phrases in the subject line like "Out of office:" as this does not have the first word with the ":" next to it.
 For ignoring this phrase you can update the regular expression in the registry as "^\[\\s\]\*(\[\\w\]+\\s?:\[\\s\]\*)+\|Out of office:".
 Do not place the double quote that I have around the string in the example into the registry.
 The text in the registry should only be the regular expression you want to use for ignoring words from the subject line.

-- **HashMaxCount**:This is the max number of hashes that will be generated for any subject or recipient list.
-I.e. if the subject after noise cancellation contains more than 20 words only the first 20 words are considered. <br\> **Default value**: 20
+- **HashMaxCount**:This is the max number of hashes that are generated for any subject or recipient list.
+For example, if the subject after noise cancellation contains more than 20 words only the first 20 words are considered. <br\> **Default value**: 20

 - **HashDeltaSubjectCount**: This is the maximum delta allowed between subject hash counts of the emails to be correlated. <br\> **Default value**: 0